 - 227 grams minced pork marbled with fat (not lean)

 - ¾ cups shrimp peeled, deveined, and chopped into a paste

 - ¼ tbsp white granulated sugar

 - ½ tbsp cornstarch

-- ¼ tbsp Chinese cooking wine or dry sherry wine
+- ¼ tbsp Shaoxing Cooking Wine or dry sherry wine

 - In a large mixing bowl, add your filling ingredients and mix in one direction until the mixture breaks down and the minced pork and shrimp become a paste.
 If you have a food processor, add your filling ingredients and grind until it’s pasty and well combined.